 A professional team manages the building for you.

-American entrepreneur and New York Times bestselling author Grant Cardone got his start with multifamily apartment investing.
-Today, he’s one of the most celebrated businessmen in the country.
+American entrepreneur and New York Times bestselling author Grant Cardone got his start with multifamily apartment investing and today he’s one of the most celebrated businessmen in the country.

 After buying his first multifamily apartment building in the 90s, he learned what we already know so well: